cybex-gmbh/transmorpher/README.md

 #### Prerequisites for video functionality

-- A publicly available file storage is needed, for example AWS S3
+- A publicly available file storage, for example AWS S3
-- A routing capable service is needed, for example a Content Delivery Network, like AWS CloudFront
+- A routing capable service, for example a Content Delivery Network, like AWS CloudFront

 #### IAM

-To ensure all services can communicate properly, set up IAM rules and an IAM user with programmatic access.
+Create an IAM user with programmatic access.
 For more information check the documentation for the corresponding service.

-IAM user:
+IAM permissions:

 - read/write/delete access to media storage
 - read/write/delete access to queue service
 - creation of CDN invalidations

-File Storage:

-- video derivatives storage has to be publicly available, at least to the CDN
-- originals storage and image derivatives storage should be private

-Content Delivery Network:

-- read access to your video derivatives storage

-Queue service:

-- read/write/delete access to your video derivatives storage

 To access your AWS services, enter your credentials: